denisousa/OmniCCG/README.md

 ## Preliminary Evaluation
 We performed a preliminary evaluation of **OmniCCG** to showcase its main functionalities.

 The **`results_of_evaluation/`** directory contains the results obtained in our evaluation.

-## How to install and run OmniCCG as a web application and as a console application?
+## Instructions for installing and executes OmniCCG
 To learn how to install and run **`OmniCCG-API`**, **`OmniCCG-Web`**, and **`OmniCCG-CLI`**, you can read the README.md file for each project.